tailless/webvr/README.md

 		"models/cirno.json",

-		// pass the loaded data to the onLoad function.
-		//Here it is assumed to be an object function ( obj ) {
+		// pass the loaded data to the onLoad function. function ( obj ) {
-			//add the loaded object to the scene obj.position.set( 120, -100, -170 );
+			// add the loaded object to the scene obj.position.set( 120, -100, -170 );
 			obj.scale.set( 0.1, 0.1, 0.1 );